Promo code SPRING2022 will be automatically applied at checkout!

 Alcohol can also negatively affect GI tract motility, absorption, and permeability, which can increase stress levels.
 The CDC recommends limiting alcohol consumption to two drinks or less per day for men and one drink or less per day for women.
 However, depending on individual response, some people may do well with less.

-However, as Marie Funk, MS, RD, LDN reminds us:
+However, as Marie Funk, MS, RD, LDN, reminds us:

-Severe calorie restriction can provide some short-term weight loss, but it may be harmful in the long run.
-Healthy weight loss takes time, so don’t make drastic reductions to overall calorie intake.”Marie Funk, MS, RD, LDN
+“Severe calorie restriction can provide some short-term weight loss, but it may be harmful in the long run.
+Healthy weight loss takes time, so don’t make drastic reductions to overall calorie intake.”

-7) Consider Glucose Balance
+7) Consider glucose balance

 If your sugar intake is higher for an extended period, your body may begin to convert that excess into stored fat.
 Over time, this pattern may also increase your risk for insulin resistance, obesity, and diseases like type 2 diabetes.

-Higher chronic stress levels have been linked to higher risk of many chronic conditions, including obesity, cardiovascular disease, diabetes, immune impairment, gastrointestinal issues, migraines, asthma, and others.
+Higher chronic stress levels have been linked to a higher risk of many chronic conditions, including obesity, cardiovascular disease, diabetes, immune impairment, gastrointestinal issues, migraines, asthma, and others.

-Don’t forget that stress isn’t just about the social or so-called emotional stress factors in your life, but also can include other areas listed above such as:
+Don’t forget that stress isn’t just about the social or so-called emotional stress factors in your life, but also can include other areas listed above, such as:

 • Nutrient imbalances (including overeating or over-restriction)